DCS-training/DH-RSESummerSchool2024/day 1/readme.md

 2. Signup either via Gmail or GitHub
 3. Go on New Project
 4. New Project from Git Repository
-5. Copy and Paste this repository URL [https://github.com/DCS-training/DH-RSESummerSchool2024/tree/main/day%201/DataVisWithR](https://github.com/DCS-training/DH-RSESummerSchool2024/tree/main/day%201/DataVisWithR) as the Repository URL
+5. Copy and Paste this repository URL [https://github.com/DCS-training/DH-RSESummerSchool2024](https://github.com/DCS-training/DH-RSESummerSchool2024) as the Repository URL
 6. The Project directory name will filled in automatically
+7. Navigate to Day1 >DataVisWithR
+8. Click on `DataVisDHRSE.Rproj` (this is important to reset the working directory correctly)
+9. Click on `DataVis.Rmd`

 #### Locally